valinsky/blog/content/about.md

 I'm passionate about clean code, knowledge sharing and writing, and I'm using this blog as an opportunity to showcase and further develop these skills.

-This website is free of ads, affiliate links, tracking, analytics, sponsored posts, and paywalls.
+This website is powered by [Hugo](https://gohugo.io/) and [PaperMod](https://github.com/adityatelange/hugo-PaperMod) and hosted on [GitHub Pages](https://pages.github.com/) via my personal [GitHub repository](https://github.com/valinsky/blog).
+It's **free of ads, affiliate links, tracking, analytics, sponsored posts, and paywalls**.
 My goal is to create a no bs, content-first blog where I can freely share what I've learned over the years.

-Website is powered by [Hugo](https://gohugo.io/) and [PaperMod](https://github.com/adityatelange/hugo-PaperMod) and hosted on [GitHub Pages](https://pages.github.com/).

 {{< social_icons >}}